 </script>

-My ASP.NET Core API has a security feature that needs credentials for adding a new reservation, therefore notice that I am adding these credentials to the header of the XMLHttpRequest object as shown below:
+Also note that the ASP.NET Core API which we are calling has a security feature that needs credentials in order to add a new reservation.
+Therefore I have to Call the Web API from JavaScript with Parameters, and the credentials are added to the header of the XMLHttpRequest object as shown below:

 xhttp.setRequestHeader("Content-type", "application/json");